 Sunny once again makes it reappearance on our list with the SF-B1001.
-Priced right at the $200 mark, this bike is offers a lot of value for very little money.
+This bike is offers a lot of value for very little money.

 One caveat: you need to be under 220 pounds.

 I’m giving this one mixed reviews.
 You’ll want to go over it with a wrench and tighten everything.
 It has a bad habit of developing loose pedals and the such like when you first get it.
 And, at only 85 pounds, it isn’t naturally as stable as some of the other bikes we have reviews.

 However, it is one of the shortest Indoor bikes on the market.
 So for those 5′ ladies who have been looking for a indoor cycling bike that they actually fit on, the SF-B1001 is a life saver.

 My recommendation is to spend the extra money and upgrade to the Weslo or the nicer Sunny model — unless you are a petite, lightweight, lady.
 In that case, enjoy your savings and get the workout of your life with this entry-level stationary fitness bike.

 I mean, for the price, you will rapidly pay yourself back working at home instead of paying for those indoor workout classes!